Dizziness After Chiropractic Adjustment: What to Do

 Upper cervical care is about getting to the root of the problem, not just chasing symptoms.
 When the top of your spine is misaligned, it can create a ripple effect of dysfunction throughout your entire body, impacting everything from nerve communication to posture.
 By focusing on this foundational area, we can address the underlying cause of many different health challenges at once.
 This is why our approach, like the Quantum Spinal Mechanics (QSM3) method, is so personalized.
 We create a treatment plan based on your unique anatomy and health goals, aiming for comprehensive improvements that last.
 It’s a strategic plan for your long-term wellness.

-A Focus on Lasting Results with Fewer Side Effects
+Lasting Relief with Fewer Side Effects

 Because this approach is so gentle, it comes with a lower incidence of side effects.
 While some people might experience mild muscle soreness as their body adapts to its new, correct alignment, it's typically short-lived and much less intense than reactions to more forceful adjustments.
 The ultimate goal is to help your body achieve long-term stability so it can heal and function as it was meant to.
 We're not looking for a temporary fix.
 We want to provide lasting results that allow you to get back to living your life fully.
 This focus on sustainable health is why so many people find relief from a wide range of chronic conditions through upper cervical care.